microsoft/dynamics365-customerservice-wem-samples/README.md

-# Dynamics 365 Workforce Management for Customer Service samples
+# Integrate Dynamics 365 Customer Service with third-party workforce management

-This repository provides sample code and documentation related to Dynamics 365 Workforce Management for Customer Service.
-For documentation on Dynamics 365 Customer Service, please visit <https://learn.microsoft.com/dynamics365/customer-service>.
+This repository provides sample code and documentation related to integrating third-party workforce management with Dynamics 365 Customer Service.

 ## Integration

-Dynamics 365 Workforce Management for Customer Service allows third-party services to easily integrate and provide additional capabilities.
+Dynamics 365 Customer Service allows third-party services to easily integrate and provide additional capabilities.
 Integration can be done in the following ways:

 - **Export**: This allows third-party services to export data from Dynamics 365 Customer Service, to provide additional capabilities, or to integrate with other third-party service providers.
 An export can be done in the following ways:
   - [**Realtime**](/doc/3rdPartyIntegration/Export/Realtime/readme.md): This allows an event-driven, near real time data export to external systems.
   - [**Historical**](/doc/3rdPartyIntegration/Export/Historic/readme.md): This allows an export and processing of historical data to external systems.

-- [**Import**](/doc/3rdPartyIntegration/Import/readme.md): This allows third-party services to import data into Dynamics 365 Workforce Management for Customer Service from external systems.
+- [**Schedule Import**](/doc/3rdPartyIntegration/Import/readme.md): This allows third-party services to import schedule data into Dynamics 365 Customer Service from external systems.

 ## Code samples